quqxui/MPIKGC/README.md

 ##  Generating data
 You can directly download the data we generated from [Goolge Drive](https://drive.google.com/drive/folders/1pBXBB0PcNOpfIZETSZCD4QI61L1-JzN_?usp=sharing).
 Put the data in current directory, e.g., `MPIKGC/LP_fb_wn_chatglm2/`.

- If you want to generate data with LLMs by yourself, you can run the following comment to query LLMs for data:
+ If you want to generate data with LLMs by yourself, you can run the following command to query LLMs for data:

 First, `cd generating_MPIKG/`, then